theAfricanQuant/trade/README.rst

 costs to occurrences and more.

-The service also calculates the profits and losses from the occurrences and group the results by asset.
+The service also calculates the profits and losses from the occurrences and groups the results by asset.

 The output is the *holder* state as a JSON.